eggjs/egg-multipart/README.md

 Just use `ctx.multipart()` to got file stream, then pass to image processing liberary such as `gm` or upload to cloud storage such as `oss`.

-## Whitelist of file extendtions
+## Whitelist of file extensions

-For security, if uploading file extendtion is not in white list, will response as `400 Bad request`.
+For security, if uploading file extension is not in white list, will response as `400 Bad request`.

 Default Whitelist: